-Additionally, you should apply for an ROTC scholarship if you are applying to an academy.
+Additionally, you may apply for an ROTC scholarship if you are applying to an academy or if you would like to use this scholarship at a traditional university.
 You must apply to and be accepted by the college of your choice offering ROTC.
-Contact an academy liaison office and develop plans to meet all academy requirements and timelines for admission.
+Contact a local ROTC scholarship advisor to apply and develop plans to meet all academy requirements and timelines for admission.